Thimoteus/purescript-optlicative/README.md

 * "Unsupported command" errors: when a command is given but does not match anything
 * passthrough options (as in `program --program-opt -- --passthrough-opt`)
+* use of single characters for options instead of just flags
 * other things I haven't thought of

 ## Installation